 License expired for less than 2 years, you must:

-- complete required Continuing Education for most recent renewal
+- complete required Continuing Education for the most recent renewal

 License expired for 2-5 years, you must provide proof of completing: